menacit/virt_base_course/13-opt_hw_virt.md

 may only be accessible on workstation and server systems

-- KVM utilise and expose these hardware acceleration features -->
+- KVM utilise and expose these hardware acceleration features

+- In order to allow live migration of guests, we can't forward HW devices or use fancy CPU features that may not exist on the target hypervisor.
+Feature masking enables a host to hide CPU features from the guests
+-->

 ---